ObernhumerMichael/learning/books/make_it_stick/notes.md

 - The mixing of problem types, which boosted final test performance by a remarkable 215 percent, actually impeded perfomance during initial learning.
 - Placing too much emphasis on variety runs the risk of underemphasizing repeated retrieval practice on the basics.
 - Daily reflection, as a form of spaced retrieval practice, is probably just as critical in the realworld as quizzing and testing is in school.
+  - What happened?
+  - What did I do?
+  - How did it work out?
+  - enhanced with elaboration (What would I do differently next time?).
 - Scientists call the heightened performance during the acquisition phase of a skill "momentary strength" and distinguish it from "underlying habit strength."
   The very techniques that build habit strength, like spacing, interleaving, and variation, slow visible acquisition and fail to deliver the improvement during practice that helps to motivate and reinforce our efforts.
 - The simple act of spacing out study and practice in installments and allowing time to elapse between them makes both the learning and the memory stronger, in effect building habit strength.